k0sproject/k0smotron/docs/contributing/contribute-overview.md

 ## Test code

 All PRs submitted to the k0smotron project go through a series of tests and reviews.
-As such, remember to run your own tests before you submit a PR.
-This will reduce the number of review iterations and automated test runs.
+As such, you should run your own tests before you submit a PR, as this will reduce the number of review iterations and automated test runs.
 For detailed information, refer to the k0smotron [testing guidelines](contribute-testing.md).

 ## License

-In contributing to the k0smotron project, you agree that your submissions will be licensed as followed:
+In contributing to the k0smotron project, you agree that your submissions will be licensed as follows:

 - All content residing under the `docs` directory is licensed under ["Creative Commons Attribution Share Alike 4.0 International" (CC-BY-SA-4.0)](../LICENSE).